Doctor of Ministry (DMin)

 Doctor of Ministry: Online & Residential

 Our DMin program is hybrid (online and residential) to offer you the flexibility of online learning while building true community, both in person and online.
-Coursework is completed through our interactive online learning platform for 11 months out of the year.
-Students also come together for two required, on-campus learning sessions per year.
+Coursework is completed through our interactive online learning platform for 9 months out of the year.
+Students also come together for two required, on-campus learning sessions held in January and June each year.

 Reformed Tradition